djjcast/sublime-ToggleMinimapOnScroll/README.md

 Manually toggle the minimap off, before scrolling, for ToggleMinimapOnScroll to have the intended effect.

+The following pseudocode outlines the behavior states:

+    if ToggleMinimapOnScroll is enabled:
+        if minimap is shown:
+            minimap is hidden when scrolling
+        if minimap is hidden:
+            minimap is shown when scrolling
+    if ToggleMinimapOnScroll is disabled:
+        minimap has default behavior

+## Commands

+ToggleMinimapOnScroll can be disabled/enabled via the command palette.

+Use the following command to disable ToggleMinimapOnScroll:

+    View: Disable ToggleMinimapOnScroll

+Use the following command to enable ToggleMinimapOnScroll:

+    View: Enable ToggleMinimapOnScroll

 ## Settings

 ToggleMinimapOnScroll's settings can be accessed via the Preferences->Package Settings->ToggleMinimapOnScroll menu.